An event every day that begins at 12:00pm, repeating until April 8, 2018

 Simmons/Berra Home 523 E 23rd St.

-Advance tickets are $20 and are on sale now.
-In addition, at a date to be determined, tickets will be available from Houston Heights retailers Buchanan’s Native Plants at 611 E. 11th St. and Jubilee at 325 W. 19th St. Tickets purchased on the days of the tour are $25 and will be available at the Houston Heights Fire Station at 107 W. 12th St. (at the corner of Yale) and all the pre-sale ticket locations.
+Online ticket purchasers should pick up their tickets at the Fire Station at 12th and Yale Street on the days of the tour.
+In addition, tickets are available from Houston Heights retailers Buchanan’s Native Plants at 611 E. 11th St. and Jubilee at 325 W. 19th St. Tickets purchased on the days of the tour are $25 and will be available at the Houston Heights Fire Station at 107 W. 12th St. (at the corner of Yale) and all the pre-sale ticket locations.
 Tickets will not be available for purchase at the individual homes.
 Shuttle buses will be available at the Fire Station to take you to the homes.
 Ticket price included all five homes and the luxury shuttle bus service.